United Kingdom | Visit PEFC International Website

 Contact: John Sanderson

 Rob Shaw, FICFor, CMIOSH, graduated from Aberdeen University in 1988 and joined Scottish Woodlands Ltd. In 1998 he helped achieved FSC Resource and Group Scheme Management status for the Company, a first within the UK.
 Between 1999 and 2002 he carried out international Certification Consultancy work in Latvia, and Slovakia.
 In 2007 he was appointed SEQ & Contracts Director and now oversees the Utility and Landscaping Division in addition to Certification and Safety issues.
 Scottish Woodlands runs one of the largest Group Certification schemes in the UK, and is dual-certified, with the ability to supply both FSC and PEFC labelled timber into the major markets.
+He retains an active interest in all UK Forest Certification issues, having been a member of the UKWAS Steering Group for many years until 2010, and is the UK Coordinator for CANZUS - an international owners and producers group which promotes practical solutions for Certification issues globally.

 Contact: Rob Shaw